samplchallenges/SAMPL-containers/tutorials/WritingFailsafeContainers.md

           print('TimeoutExpired: max program run time surpassed')
           # output null or default result
       ```
+* Because we would like our containers to fail gracefully and "catch all" failures I would do something like the following:
+      ```
+      # create a default result to output in case of failure
+      result = -1

+      try:
+          # try the following code:
+          # program code goes here
+          # use your program code to determine your result
+          result = 10000
+      except Exception as e:
+          print(f"ERROR: {e}")
+      finally:
+          # export out the result whether default or calculated
+          # whether as a print statement (for un-batched) or as a text file (for batched)
+      ```
+      * A more in depth example can be found [here](https://github.com/samplchallenges/SAMPL-containers/blob/main/virtual_screening/examples/adv-screen-docker/main.py)

 * For a nice tutorial on `try` and `except` blocks, see [geeksforgeeks](https://www.geeksforgeeks.org/python-try-except/)